 Whatever you choose try to be mindful in nature.
 Enlighten your senses and find things you can see, hear, taste, smell, and touch, like sand or grass under your feet.
 The feeling of wind and sunlight on your face.
 You could also listen to recordings of mindfulness exercises.

 Try wildlife watching if you’re an animal lover or you’re just interested in learning about different animal species.
 If you don’t live near open countryside you could try visiting a park to spot squirrels, fish, insects, and birds.
 There are lots of great farms you can visit and a lot allow people to help out by volunteering.

 Simple ways you can encourage wildlife to visit your green space or garden are to hang a bird feeder outside a window.
 If you have space, buy or even build from natural materials a small nesting box on a tree or under a windowsill.
 Birdwatching is a great mindful activity and you don’t need any special equipment.
 See RSPB for information on bird watching.

 If you’re a dog lover borrow a friends dog and walk them for an afternoon.
 Offer to be a pet sitter for friends/family or volunteer to walk dogs for a local animal shelter.
 If you enjoy being immersed in nature then have a look at the Big Garden Birdwatch, Bumblebee Conservation Trust, and Big Butterfly Count nature surveys and give those a try.

 Hopefully, we have encouraged you to try some of these tips and enjoy the mental health benefits of being outdoors!
-With another lockdown looming, it’s important we take care of our own mental health and check in on friends and family.
+It’s important we take care of our own mental health and check in on friends and family.